 - Go here for the limit of minimum investment for NPS is Rs.
 6000 per single financial year.
 There is no limit for maximum investment.
 While in EPF, the employer contribution remains restricted to 12% of the basic salary of the employee.
 But employee an opt for more than 12% of basic salary as contribution as per his will.

 National pension scheme is open for all citizens between 18 to 60 years.
-In EPFO the PF balance return money is assured and it is same for all the subscribers.
+In EPFO the PF balance check with UAN number and return money is assured and it is same for all the subscribers.
 Currently the interest rate is 8.8% per yearly.
 But in NPS one may expect a higher return because of the equity allocation.